1949

 Late 1940's advertisements

-courtesy of Aniline Film Company
+courtesy of Aniline Film Co.

-(GAF) Kodak's only rival.
+(GAF) Kodak's only rival

 As an example, while Jack Frye was CEO and president of Ansco, the corporation's celluloid